-In collaboration with the Agroforestry NGO ‘APAF’, The Ivory Foundation is supporting a project to develop the Yagma school grounds (1ha), in particular through agroforestry and the use of fertilizing trees.
+In collaboration with APAF (Association de Promotion des Arbres Fertilitaires de l’agroforesterie et de la foresterie), since 2017 The Ivory Foundation has been supporting a project to enhance the value of the Yagma school grounds (1ha), in particular through agroforestry and the use of fertilizer trees.

-– improve the nutrition of children, especially the poorest, by allowing them to receive a meal at lunchtime,
+- To improve the nutrition of children, particularly the poorest, by enabling them to have lunch on site,

-– produce locally fresh vegetables, eggs and poultry for the needs of the canteen,
+- To produce fresh vegetables, eggs and poultry on site to meet the needs of the canteen

-– provide additional income with the sale of vegetables to finance other needs (rice, pasta, sardines, oil …), the objective being to achieve a self-sufficient system,
+- Generate additional income from the sale of vegetables to finance other needs (rice, pasta, sardines, oil, etc.), with the aim of achieving a self-sufficient system,

-– create a model garden using the techniques of agroforestry, which can serve as an example for families living in the neighborhood
+- To create a model garden using agroforestry techniques, which could serve as an example for families living in the neighbourhood,

-– create vocations among young people to these organic and profitable farming techniques.
+- To encourage young people to take up these organic and profitable growing techniques.

 After 3 years, the results were not long in coming: a veritable garden forest has sprung up, with trees reaching up to 10 metres in height, making this site a pilot project on which to build to promote the benefits of agroforestry.
 Building on this experience, the people in charge of the garden are in turn training local women in agroecological techniques as well as nutrition, using teaching aids developed by The Ivory Foundation.